sabbirahmedAUST/Rokto_Sondhan/README.md

 # What if my andriod studio isn't upto date/ Showing error?
-You have to follow given steps to run project successfuly.
+Only try this when its shows graddle/sync error due to SDK/ gradle compability.Ifupdaing sdk toools doesnt solve the problem,you have to follow given steps to run project successfuly.

 1. First open the project directry.Delete gradle,gradlew files shown in the picture